STCollier/anguis/README.md

 # Anguis

-A 3D multiplayer third and first person snake game Multiplayer *may* have some bugs :)
+A 3D multiplayer third and first person snake game <br>
+Multiplayer *may* have some bugs :) <br>
 All models/textures by me.
-Sound is from opengameart.org
+Sound is from opengameart.org <br>

 ![screenshot](screenshot.png)
 <br>